How Vestibular Rehabilitation can cure these 8 symptoms

 - Balance Training

-These exercises will improve your ability to function in activities of everyday living, reduce your risk of falling, and ultimately, and improve your quality of life.
+These exercises will improve your ability to function in activities of everyday living, reduce your risk of falling, and, ultimately, improve your quality of life.